hpiasg/asgtools/README.md

 	bin/DesiJ_gui benchmark.g

-ASGresyn will only optimise the control path of the circuit.
-If you have configured the remote tools in the Configuration step you want to add `-odp` to the options list to optimise the data path.
+Using the command above, ASGresyn will only optimise the control path of the circuit.
+If you have configured the remote tools in the Configuration step you should add `-odp` to the options list to optimise the data path too.

 ##### 2) Transistor sizing #####